rickstaa/stable-learning-control/docs/source/simzoo/simzoo.rst

 .. contents:: Table of Contents

-The `Simzoo <simzoo_repo>`_ module contains the machine_learning_control `OpenAI gym environments`_.
-It is automatically installed when you install the MLC package but can also be installed as a stand-alone package.
+The `Simzoo <simzoo_repo>`_ module contains the bayesian_learning_control `OpenAI gym environments`_.
+It is automatically installed when you install the BLC package but can also be installed as a stand-alone package.

 .. _`simzoo_repo`: https://github.com/rickstaa/simzoo